njmmatthieu/omnipath-secondary-adapter/README.md

 8. Extract the data
 9. Visualise in neo4j
 10. Check if the graph is consistent with the tabular data.
+11. Fix the Ontoweaver dependency (pip library instead folder in the project)

 # Frequently Asked Questions